Fatihparm/anime-site-php/README.md

     - Create a database named `anime_site`.
     - Import the provided `anime_site.sql` file into your database.
 This file contains the necessary tables and sample data.
+    - You can manually connect it by phpmyadmin or you can run the code below.

     ```bash
     mysql -u your_username -p anime_site < anime_site.sql
     ```